wilsonfilhodev/icard-example/README.md

 > Verify that you are running at least JDK 1.8+ and Maven 3.3+ by running java -version and mvn -version in a terminal/console window.
 Older versions produce errors, but newer versions are fine.

 > This api uses cloud database (MLab), so it is necessary is connected to the internet to utilize the features of this project.
+You can point to a local database by changing the connection data in the `application.properties` file.

 1. Download or clone project